top of page

 Featured Research

-Leveraging the discovery of plasmonic multielectron redox catalysis (Kim & Jain, 2016), we have developed a range of photopowered transformations for a hydrogen economy, sustainable chemical manufacturing, and solar fuel synthesis
+Leveraging the discovery of plasmonic multielectron redox catalysis (Kim & Jain, 2016), the following photopowered transformations have been developed in our laboratory for sustainable chemical manufacturing and solar-fuel synthesis

 CO2 conversion to methane (Yu & Jain)